+• E. Miteniece

+Teaching methods:

+Lecture(s), Working visit(s)

+Assessment methods:

+Attendance, Participation

+Keywords:
-Print course descriptionECTS credits:1.0Instruction language:EnglishCoordinator:E. MitenieceTeaching methods:Lecture(s), Working visit(s)Assessment methods:Attendance, ParticipationKeywords:Polish Public Health and Health care system

-Fac.
-Health, Medicine and Life Sciences Healthy Lifestyles in Europe / Paper Semester 3

-The semester ends with a four week period of writing a semester paper on a relevant lifestyle as an example of a theme on the European health agenda and as an issue broadly related to the European public health objectives set up for this semester.
+Polish Public Health and Health care system Fac.
+Health, Medicine and Life Sciences the European health agenda and as an issue broadly related to the European public health objectives set up for this semester.
 In this respect the students have to analyze and discuss the selected lifestyle and integrate the European dimension.